 - Slide film 6-8 stops

-The Konica Autoreflex TC takes 35mm film that is sold in metal canisters.
-The film can also be referred to as 135 film, and it is the most frequently used film format.
+The Konica Autoreflex TC uses 35mm film that is sold in canisters.
+35mm film can also be described as 135 film, and it’s the best-selling film format.

-120 or 220 film, used with medium format cameras, is the only other type of film you are likely to see.
+120 or 220 film, used by medium format cameras, is the only other type of film you are probably going to see}.

 DX Coded Film

-All available 35mm film offered at this point has a DX code.
-This enables cameras to auto-detect and set the ISO when the film is loaded into the camera.
+All new 35mm film made these days has DX encoding.
+This makes it possible for cameras to automatically detect and set the ISO when the film is put in the camera.

 Konica Autoreflex TC Resources